For lighting installers

 Step 3

-You call, you close, you install
+You call, close and install

 The territory model